-3. Accounting of corporate taxes and local corporate taxes or accounting of relevant tax effect accounting YMFG and certain consolidated subsidiaries have applied the group tax sharing system from year ended March 31, 2023.
-Moreover, they conduct the accounting and disclosure of corporate taxes and local corporate taxes or relevant tax effect accounting in accordance with the PITF No. 42.
+3. Accounting of corporate taxes and local corporate taxes or accounting of relevant tax effect accounting YMFG and certain consolidated subsidiaries have applied the group tax sharing system.
+Moreover, they conduct the accounting and disclosure of corporate taxes and local corporate taxes or relevant tax effect accounting in accordance with the "Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System" (PITF No. 42, August 12, 2021; hereinafter, the "PITF No. 42").